leonlinsx/minimal-mistakes/_posts/2019-03-10-why-i-write.md

 > “I write because I don’t know what I think until I read what I say.” – Flannery O’Connor

 2. The "author's purpose", as some of us might have been taught.
-Interesting to note that a quick search on author purpose's turns up [different](http://www.mdc.edu/kendall/collegeprep/documents2/author's%20purposerev818.pdf "purpose 1") [categorisations](https://www.lancasterschools.org/cms/lib/NY19000266/Centricity/Domain/451/B1.pdf "purpose 2"), though most overlap to some degree
+Mildly annoying to note that a quick search on author purpose's turns up [different](http://www.mdc.edu/kendall/collegeprep/documents2/author's%20purposerev818.pdf "purpose 1") [categorisations](https://www.lancasterschools.org/cms/lib/NY19000266/Centricity/Domain/451/B1.pdf "purpose 2"), though most overlap to some degree
 3. Great writing [stays with you](https://www.reddit.com/r/books/comments/88ike0/whats_your_favorite_quote_from_a_book/).
 4. A butchering of the meaning of a [quote](https://en.wikiquote.org/wiki/Friedrich_Nietzsche "abyss") but I think serves to make my point.
 I believe this applies both to school, work, and published writing.
 Think about how often you yourself have skimmed a paper, scanned an email, or just glanced at the headline of an article.
 I believe most writing is never read in full.
 5. Talk about [burying the lead huh](https://www.merriam-webster.com/words-at-play/bury-the-lede-versus-lead "lede or lead")